LuisinaLlugdar/holbertonschool-shell/basics/README.md

 9-firstdirdeletion: Delete the directory my_first_directory that is in the tmp directory.
 10-back: script that changes the working directory to the previous one.
 11-lists: lists in long format the files in current directory, the parent and boot, in that order.
+12-file_type: prints the type of the file named iamafile